ACU Brochure

 Interest

-Interest shall be paid by net debtors and transferred to net creditors on daily outstanding between settlement dates.
-The rate of interest applicable for a settlement period will be the closing rate on the first working day of the last week of the previous calendar month offered by the Chicago Mercantile Exchange Secured Overnight Financing Rate (CMESOFR) term one month for US Dollar, the Euro Interbank Offered Rate (EURIBOR) one month for Euro and the Inter-Continental Exchange (ICE) for one month Japanese Yen deposits.
+Interest shall be paid by net debtors and transferred to net creditors on daily outstandings between settlement dates.
+The rate of interest applicable for a settlement period will be the closing rate of the last Monday of the previous calendar month offered by the Chicago Mercantile Exchange Secured Overnight Financing Rate (CME SOFR) term one month for US Dollar, the Euro Interbank Offered Rate (EURIBOR) one month for Euro and the Inter-Continental Exchange (ICE) for one month Japanese Yen deposits.

 Membership